The Eighth Biennale of Israeli Ceramics 2016

 of awe and humility.
 In all, this installation merged personal memory with

-powerful homage to the vessel as both object and symbol.
+powerful homage to the vessel as both object and sym

 Becoming Plastic 2022 Benyamini Contemporary Ceramics Center